reinierdevalk/abtab/README.md

     export PATH="/cygdrive/c/Program Files/Java/jdk-11.0.1/bin:$PATH"

+## Step 3.
+Verifying Python and Java installation
+To verify that Python and Java are now installed correctly, repeat the steps described in [Python and Java](#python-and-java).

+WWWWWWWWWWWWWWWWWWWWWW

+## Adding an installation path to the system `PATH`
+To check whether an installation path is on the system `PATH`, run

+    $ echo $PATH

+If the installation path is not on the `PATH`, you can it them by adding it to the `.bash_profile` file. `.bash_profile` is usually located in your `HOME` directory (`~/`); you can check this by running

+    $ cd ~/
+    $ ls -a

+If the file does not appear in the items listed, you must create it.

+    $ touch ~/.bash_profile

+Then, add the missing installation path to `.bash_profile` by opening it with your editor of choice, and then adding the following line to it (replacing `<installation_path>` with your actual installation path).

+    export PATH="<installation_path>:$PATH"

 Finally, save `.bash_profile` and `source` it to apply the changes.
 Alternatively, you can simply close and reopen the CLI terminal.
 (Sometimes, both actions are needed.)

     $ source ~/.bash_profile